ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 ISEC: Improving social educators’ creativity (Project No 2020-1-IT02-KA204-079781)

-Partners will create a model of the multiple dimensions of creativity as well as they will develop an educational framework for promoting creativity in Digital Social Innova-on (DSI) scope.
+Partners will create a model of the multiple dimensions of creativity as well as they will develop an educational framework for promoting creativity in the Digital Social Innova-on (DSI) scope.

 More information about the project.